Creating Clusters in the Control Panel

 Click Create cluster.

-Please note that you can create two Kubernetes clusters in a single project of one region.
+Please note that you can create two Kubernetes clusters in a single project of one pool.

 Enter Cluster name.
 The cluster name will be displayed in the names of the cluster entities: node groups, nodes, load balancers, networks, and volumes.
 For example, if the cluster name is kelsie, then the node group name will be kelsie-node-gdc8q, and the boot volume name will be kelsie-node-gdc8q-volume.

-Specify the Region.
-Learn more about regions and availability zones.
-It is impossible to change the region for the created cluster.
+Specify the Pool.
+Learn more about pools.
+It is impossible to change the pool for the created cluster.

 Select the Kubernetes version.
 Versions 1.16.x, 1.17.x, 1.18.x, 1.19.x and 1.20.x are now available.
 Please note that it is possible to update the Kubernetes version in a running cluster.